stormchaserroleplaying/stormchaserRPG/Spells/1/Charms/index.md

 The spell ends if you attack any other creature, if you cast a spell that targets a hostile creature other than the target, if a creature friendly to you damages the target or casts a harmful spell on it, or if you end your turn more than 30 feet away from the target.

+## Heel
+*1st Level Charm*<br>
+**Casting Time:** 1 Action<br>
+**Range:** 60 Feet<br>
+**Components:** V, S, M *(A leash.)*<br>
+**Duration:** Instantaneous

+With a spoken command and a gesture toward your feet, you attempt to pull a creature to heel.
+Make a charm attack vs the Charisma defence of one creature within range that can see and hear you.
+On a hit, the creature is pulled to an unoccupied space of the ground or floor adjacent to you, becoming [prone](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Prone/) as it kneels at your feet.

 ## Heroism
 *1st Level Charm*<br>
 **Casting Time:** 2 Actions<br>
 **Range:** Touch<br>
 **Components:** V, S<br>
-**Duration:** Sustained, up to 1 minute
+**Duration:** Sustained, 1 Minute

 *You instill a friend with bravery.*

-You touch a willing creature and, until the spell ends, the creature is immune to being [Frightened](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Frightened/) and gains temporary Stamina equal to your spellcasting ability modifier at the start of each of its turns.
+You touch a willing creature and, until the spell ends, the creature is immune to being [Frightened](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Frightened/) and gains temporary Stamina equal to your spellcasting attribute modifier at the start of each of its turns.
 When the spell ends, the creature loses any remaining temporary Stamina from this spell.

 **At Higher Levels.** When you cast this spell using 2 or more mana, you can target one additional creature for each point of mana above the 1st.